nexlay/rang/README.md

 - Home page:
        You have min and max fields.
 Enter your min and max numbers and press 'Generate' to generate random number.
 Press 'Clear' to clear all the fields.
 - About page:
        It's information page with some interactivity.
-You can call, share and navigate from this scree.
+You can call, share and navigate from this screen.
 You can press star to add/remove it's favorite status.
+- Favorite page:
+       It's a list (technicaly It is a sliverlist) of favorites numbers with descriptions.